eclipse-xpanse/xpanse/README.md

-# Open Services Cloud
+# xpanse

-Open Services Cloud is an Open Source project allowing to easily implement native managed service on any cloud service provider.
+Xpanse is an Open Source project allowing to easily implement native managed service on any cloud service provider.

-Open Services Cloud unleash your cloud services by removing vendor lock-in and lock out.
-It standardizes and exposes cloud service providers core services, meaning that your Open Services Cloud service is portable (multi-cloud) on any cloud topology and provider.
+Xpanse unleash your cloud services by removing vendor lock-in and lock out.
+It standardizes and exposes cloud service providers core services, meaning that your xpanse service is portable (multi-cloud) on any cloud topology and provider.
 It also avoids tight coupling of your service to other cloud service provider services.

 ## APIs (core services)

-Open Services Cloud interacts directly with the fundamental APIs used by the cloud service provider to create managed
+Xpanse interacts directly with the fundamental APIs used by the cloud service provider to create managed
 service:

 * **identity** dealing with access, users, groups, roles, ...